Voultapher/Presentations/cppcon2017WebService/present.md

 However it has been implemented in nearly every browser by now.
 - Giving us 93% of the global webbrowser users. >>
 - And we need support for our choice of serialization language.
-- FlatBuffer currently ships with bindings for 8 languages, including javascript.
+- FlatBuffers currently ships with bindings for 8 languages, including javascript.

 ---